Fort Barton and Ft. Barton Woods, Tiverton

 Hours: sunrise to sunset, year round

 Trail Rating: Moderate Explanation

 Easy: Trails are relatively smooth and the route is quite obvious such as a single point to point trail or an easy network of trails in an urban or suburban setting where help is always readily at hand.
 A map may be useful but is not necessary.

 Moderate: Somewhat more strenuous trails or harder to follow trails.
 Trails are well-marked but following them requires a trail map and a trail map is readily available either at the site or online.

 Difficult: Strenuous trails, trail systems that mostly involve multi-mile loops and trail systems where there is no available trail map or the trails are not marked.

 Are Dogs Allowed?
-Dogs must leashed or under positive control at all times and must be kept on marked trails.
-Owner must pick up dog waste.
+Dogs must leashed at all times.
+Owner must pick up and remove dog waste.

 Is Horseback Riding Permitted?
 No

 Is Hunting Permitted?
 Hunting is not allowed on this property but is in nearby areas.
 Walkers wear orange during hunting season!